 Once you have a clear outline of all your tasks, it's time to document them in a visually understandable manner.
 In this regard, grouping tasks with project management tools like Trello, Asana or Teamwork is a good way to go.
+You can also use monday.com workflow management software made with a customizable and robust workflow in mind.
 Those platforms allow you to organize all your tasks and subtasks into separate columns.

 The standard stages of organizing your tasks include "To Do", "In the process," "Under review," and "Completed."
 With this approach, you can keep all your task statuses up to date, so that team members can easily track project performance anytime.

 Step 3: Assign tasks to team members and create checklists

 As the podcast workflow's primary purpose is to organize the proper distribution of work among the production team, at the final stage you need to assign team members.
 Everyone in the group should be updated on their part of responsibilities and deadlines.
 By delegating tasks to team members, you will improve the cooperation within the team and help everyone see the big picture you're moving to.

 Also, it's crucial to have checklists to ensure the performance quality for each task.
 For example, a scriptwriter can have a checklist for writing an error-free copy, including ads in the middle of the show, etc.

 Checklists help measure each team member's performance and the success of the whole team in general.